SRombauts/UEGitPlugin/README.md

 - CamelCase naming convention, with a prefix letter to differentiate classes ('F'), interfaces ('I'), templates ('T')
 - files (.cpp/.h) are named like the class they contains
 - Doxygen comments, documentation is located with declaration, on headers
-- Use portable common features of C++11 like nullptr, auto, range based for, override macro
+- Use portable common features of C++11 like nullptr, auto, range based for, override keyword
 - Braces on their own line
 - Tabs to indent code, with a width of 4 characters